 A further function of the folder is the assignment of permissions for creating and editing hosts.
-Checkmk here differentiates between rights in the configuration environment and the contact allocation in the monitoring environment.
-It’s not always the case that the persons authorised to create a host are the same people who are responsible for the host’s operational monitoring.
-The permissions are explained in the article on users, roles and permissions.
+Here Checkmk differentiates between rights in the configuration environment and the contact allocation in the monitoring environment.
+It’s not always the case that the persons authorised to create a host are the same people who are responsible for monitoring the hosts in the production operation.
+Permissions are explained in the article on users, roles and permissions.

 You create new folders via Add folder.
 The options are the same as when creating new hosts, which we will explain in detail below.